 It is usually agreed that there are several components of the classic margarita that include triple sec, tequila, and lime juice.
-Its main secret is the proportions as balance accounts for a difference between the better drink and the worse one.
+Its main secret is the proportions as balance accounts for the difference between the better drink and the worse one.

-This recipe of margarita ingredients 1 oz Cointreau is so simple to make.
+This recipe of margarita ingredients 1 Oz Cointreau is so simple to make.
 So, having made so many margaritas in accordance with all kinds of different proportional directives, now I’ve determined that the best margaritas are actually concocted as given below:

 Table of Contents

-Margarita Ingredients 1 oz Cointreau: For One Drink
+Margarita Ingredients 1 Oz Cointreau: For One Drink

 - One and a half oz. tequila